LLPPR/VDJ_Skin_WebSimulator/README.md

 - **Update `scripts/main.js`:**
   - Handle more complex parsing and styling logic based on the XML file by modifying this JavaScript file.

-## Rationale
-The purpose of this project is to provide an intuitive and visual way for artists to design and customize Virtual DJ skins without needing in-depth coding knowledge.
-By using web technologies, this tool offers a flexible and accessible platform for skin design.

 ## Change Log
 - **2025-02-24:** Initial setup and organization of the repository.
 Created `skin.xml`, `skin.xsl`, and updated `index.html` to integrate XSLT for real-time previews.
 - **2025-02-24:** Structured the repository into `skins`, `scripts`, and `styles` directories for better organization and maintainability.